therealOri/Genter/README.md

 `cd PassGen`

 You may need to type `pip3 install sys` and `pip3 install random` if it gives you a module not found error.
+#

+# Extra
+If you don't have python3, then you can find, download, and install it from [here](https://www.python.org/downloads/).
+(Or from your package manager of choice).

+If you are on windows 10 use this: [download](https://www.python.org/ftp/python/3.9.5/python-3.9.5-amd64.exe).
+(Pip3 comes with it)